 Each survey reminder is customizable to include variable fields to further inform the student of the purpose of the survey.
-For more information on editing reminders please refer to How to Edit Survey Notifications section of the Creating a Response Period documentation for Enterprise Surveys.
+To learn more about editing reminders, see How to Create Response Periods.

 Reminders are only sent to respondents who have not completed the survey.

 Making Surveys Results Available to Administration and Other Users

 On occasion, users other than the original survey owner or manager require access to survey data for the purposes of reporting against a selection of courses, or a specific business until within an institution.
 Rather than creating specific surveys for each business unit, a survey owner or manager may add additional users as survey owners.
 Adding these users as owners grants the specified users access to survey data.
 Each owner may export data or analyze results for their specific business units for the survey as a whole.

 This process is especially useful when multiple users must access data for program review, planning, faculty review, gauging student satisfaction, accreditation, or other non-academic processes such as reporting against surveys collected for a first-year program, library services, or co-curricular programming.

 How to Add a Survey Owner